 Without proper ridge caps, rain, snow, and wind can penetrate your roof system through the ridge line.
 This leads to water damage, mold growth, and compromised structural integrity over time.

-Quality ridge caps also improve your home’s curb appeal by creating clean, finished roof lines.
+Beyond protection, the right ridge caps give your roof that crisp, custom look that makes neighbors ask who did your roofing.
 They’re available in colors that match or complement your existing roofing material, ensuring aesthetic consistency across your entire roof system.

-Installation requires precise measurement and proper overlap to ensure effective water shedding.
+You’ll need exact measurements and overlapping seams to install ridge caps that actually shed water—here’s the pro technique most DIYers miss.
 Professional roofers use specific techniques to secure ridge caps against high winds while maintaining proper ventilation underneath.
+Per NRCA technical guidelines, ridge caps must overlap by at least 2 inches to prevent wind-driven rain infiltration at the roof peak.
 DIY installation is possible but requires experience with roofing safety and proper fastening techniques.

 Roof Coping: Protection for Flat Roof Walls